akbirania/test/README.md

 # test

 Hi everyone
-i am new to Githi=ub and doing this totorials.
+i am new to Github and doing this totorials.